Frequently Asked Questions

 In order to make the most of your journey and enjoy a comfortable, unforgettable and enriching stay, it’s important to understand that travelling to Cuba is unlike any other destination you’ve experienced.
 As such, Cuba travel requires advance planning, a respectful mindset and an understanding of what makes travelling here as part of A&K’s educational exchange program so unique.

-What is different about the Cuba People-to-People programs versus other Abercrombie & Kent journeys?
+What is different about the Cuba People-to-People program versus other Abercrombie & Kent journeys?

 What is the Office of Foreign Assets Control (OFAC) and what does it do?